cod-services/cod/README.markdown

  - SpanningTree/TS6 link protocol support
    - Charybdis 3.4.2 +
    - Elemental-IRCd 6.5 +
-   - InspIRCd 2.0.x
    - Tethys 0.1 +
-   - Experimental support for ircd-hybrid+plexus
  - Virtual environment support

 The official channel for Cod is `#cod` on `irc.yolo-swag.com`.
 Come take a visit and say hi!
 Anyone with halfop (`%`) or higher has direct push access and the live instance is called `ShadowNET`.

-Due to some problems with how InspIRCd works, support for it will be minimal at best.
-If you are having issues please leave a full stack trace of the problem, as well as a sql dump of your cod database.